The Best Tools for Organizing a Custody Case in 2026

 Cons:

-Pricing: Around $99 per parent per year (verify their current pricing)
+Pricing: Around $99 per parent per year.
+Verify at their site for current rates.

 4. TalkingParents — Best for free secure messaging